 - BBQ pork & beef skewers – I also had these from the BBQ.
 They were so/so, a tad cold though;

-- Chicharon – we had 3 serves of this, yep this was quality food – back to the comment of stick to what you’re good at Sherwood Bay Resort; and
+- Chicharon – we had 3 serves of this, and yep this was quality food – back to the comment of sticking to what you’re good at at Sherwood Bay Resort; and

 - BBQ stuffed squid and tuna steak – Mary opted for two dishes tonight, and from what she tells me she chose well as both were quite tasty outcomes.
 Looks pretty good too.